 Governors and staff recognise that dogs are an important part of life for some of our families and, as such, are often included in day-to-day activities such as walking children to and from school.
 In our teaching, we promote the relationship between people and their pets and accept and encourage the idea of pets as 'family members'.
 We do see pet ownership as a valuable educational experience for children.
-It also recognises that some staff who reside on site are dog owners.

 The value of pet 'therapy' is widely accepted as a powerful aid to stimulation and communication.
 Studies have shown that the presence of companion animals can improve the well-being of children and lower the rate of anxiety, simply by making the environment happier, more enjoyable and less forbidding.
 The school also acknowledges the views of families who have chosen not to have dogs or other pets.
-They also recognise that bringing dogs onto the premises might pose a health and safety risk to our pupils and others on site and could be unsettling for many as they arrive and leave school.
-There are added risks of dogs fouling, dogs biting or showing aggressive unpredictable behaviour.
-The school recognises that even well-behaved dogs can behave unpredictably when placed in an unfamiliar, busy, noisy and crowded school environment and that this can lead to unexpected behaviour in even the best-behaved pet.
-Children can also behave unpredictably when in the presence of dogs especially where they are not used to being with them.
-It is in considering this context that this Policy and Code of Conduct has been drafted.
+They also recognise that bringing a dog onto the premises might pose a health and safety risk to our pupils and others on site and could be unsettling for many in school.
+The school recognises that even a well-behaved dog can behave unpredictably when placed in an unfamiliar, busy, noisy and crowded school environment and that this can lead to unexpected behaviour in even the best-behaved pet.
+Children can also behave unpredictably when in the presence of a dog especially where they are not used to being with them.
+It is in considering this context that this Code of Conduct has been drafted.